ThomasMeissnerDS/BlueCast/docs/source/index.md

 For contributors, it is expected that all pre-commit and unit tests pass.
 For new features it is expected that unit tests are added.

+## How to contribute

+Contributions are welcome.
+Please follow the following steps:

+* Create a new branch
+* Add your feature or fix
+* Add unit tests for new features
+* Run pre-commit checks and unit tests (using Pytest)
+* Adjust the `docs/source/index.md` file
+* Copy paste the content of the `docs/source/index.md` file into the `README.md` file
+* Push your changes and create a pull request

 ## Meta

 Creator: Thomas Meißner – [LinkedIn](https://www.linkedin.com/in/thomas-mei%C3%9Fner-m-a-3808b346)